nrwl/nx/docs/shared/react-standalone-tutorial/2-project-graph.md

-# React Tutorial - Part 2: Project Graph
+# React Standalone Tutorial - Part 2: Project Graph

 Run the command: `npx nx graph`.
 A browser should open up with the following contents: